swapnilbamble1438/ExamPortal/README.md

 # ExamPortal
 ## It is an Online Exam Application.
             It is Backend Part, for Fronted Part see "ExamPortalAngularGui" Repository.
+ - Admin can create Quizzes with Categories containing Questions based on their Specific category.
+ - Admin can Edit,Delete, Update any Quiz,Category,Question.
+ - Admin can Activate
+ - User(Normal User) can give Exams.
+ - User(Normal User) can Check their Results.

 ### It is SpringBoot Project.
 Build in Spring Tool Suite.

 ### Technology used in this Project: